ChrisSidebotham/harrytraynor/_posts/2020-02-19-live-captions-teams.markdown

 date:   2020-02-19 18:00 +0000
 categories: Teams Office365
 ---
 Accessibility should be the default.
-Teams has many solutions for accessibility, but if you are deaf or hearing impaired you can use the live captions tool to follow along in the call.
+Teams has many solutions for accessibility, but if you are deaf or hearing impaired you can use the live captions to follow along in calls or meetings.

 You can control whether this is turned on via PowerShell and the Office 365 Admin Centre - but below is the method to use PowerShell.